-14 The payment frequency of the performance fee is distinct of its calculation period which should be accrued at each net asset value.
+&lt;sup>14 The payment frequency of the performance fee is distinct of its calculation period which should be accrued at each net asset value.

-15 The "excess performance" is the difference between the fund's gross performance and the performance of the benchmark.
+&lt;sup>15 The "excess performance" should be the difference between the fund's net performance and the performance of the benchmark.

-- Performance fees should provide some reward to the operator for the skill exercised in achieving the performance, but should not be so excessive as to bear no reasonable relationship to the services rendered by the operator: - if a performance fee can be levied even if the absolute return of the fund is negative (this can occur if the fund outperforms its reference), this should be clearly stated in the description of the performance fee. - an adequate portion of the excess performance of the fund should go to the investors, - the excess performance should be calculated against a reference ('benchmark') that is consistent with the investment objective and the risk profile of the fund.
+- if the fund uses a benchmark to determine whether it has accomplished its investment objectives, the reference against which it calculates the excess performance should be this benchmark. - Performance fees should provide some reward to the operator for the skill exercised in achieving the performance, but should not be so excessive as to bear no reasonable relationship to the services rendered by the operator: - if a performance fee can be levied even if the absolute return of the fund is negative (this can occur if the fund outperforms its reference), this should be clearly stated in the description of the performance fee. - an adequate portion of the excess performance of the fund should go to the investors, - the excess performance should be calculated against a reference ('benchmark') that is consistent with the investment objective and the risk profile of the fund.